 Students can attend traditional, on-campus programs or online computer science programs in Arkansas.
 On-campus programs allow in-person interactions with professors and peers and provide structure through regularly scheduled classes.
 The state offers a number of respected on-campus computer science programs, such as the University of Arkansas’ program.

-Students who need flexibility to balance professional or personal commitments with academics may consider pursuing a computer science degree online.
-Online programs save time and money spent commuting or living near campus, and because online classes are often taught by the same professors as on-campus students, distance learners receive the same rigorous education.
-Professors are available for video chats and emails, and online students receive support from dedicated advisors.
+Students who need flexibility to balance professional or personal commitments with academics should consider pursuing a computer science degree online.
+Online programs save students time and money spent commuting or living near campus.
+Since online classes are often taught by the same professors as on-campus classes, distance learners receive the same rigorous education as traditional students.
+Professors are available for video chats and emails, and online students also receive support from dedicated advisors.

 The best computer science schools in Arkansas are accredited.
 Accreditation ensures programs meet set educational standards.
-The two main types of accreditation in the U.S. are regional and national.
-Regional accreditation is the oldest and the most prestigious.
-National accreditation is typically reserved for vocational programs.
+The two main types of accreditation in the U.S. are regional and national; regional accreditation is the oldest and the most prestigious, while national accreditation is typically reserved for vocational programs.
 Students pursuing a computer science degree in Arkansas should also look for field-specific accreditation from the Computing Accreditation Commission.

 Types of Computer Science Degrees

-What Schools Offer a Computer Science Degree in Arkansas?
+Which Schools Offer Computer Science Degrees in Arkansas?

-Arkansas is home to large technology companies, and the state’s universities offer computer science programs to train the next generation of tech employees.
-The list below includes accredited computer science programs in Arkansas and provides information including admissions requirements and tuition rates.
+Arkansas is home to several large technology companies, and the state’s universities offer computer science programs that train the next generation of tech employees.
+The list below provides information about accredited computer science programs in Arkansas, including admissions requirements and tuition rates.

 schools that match your search